aws/aws-sdk-js-v3/clients/client-appstream/README.md

 AWS SDK for JavaScript AppStream Client for Node.js, Browser and React Native.

-<fullname>Amazon AppStream 2.0</fullname>
+<fullname>Amazon WorkSpaces Applications</fullname>

-<p>This is the <i>Amazon AppStream 2.0 API Reference</i>.
-This documentation provides descriptions and syntax for each of the actions and data types in AppStream 2.0.
-AppStream 2.0 is a fully managed, secure application streaming service that lets you stream desktop applications to users without rewriting applications.
-AppStream 2.0 manages the AWS resources that are required to host and run your applications, scales automatically, and provides access to your users on demand. </p>
+<p>This is the <i>Amazon WorkSpaces Applications API Reference</i>.
+This documentation provides descriptions and syntax for each of the actions and data types in WorkSpaces Applications.
+WorkSpaces Applications is a fully managed, secure application streaming service that lets you stream desktop applications to users without rewriting applications.
+WorkSpaces Applications manages the AWS resources that are required to host and run your applications, scales automatically, and provides access to your users on demand. </p>
 <note>
-<p>You can call the AppStream 2.0 API operations by using an interface VPC endpoint (interface endpoint).
-For more information, see <a href="https://docs.aws.amazon.com/appstream2/latest/developerguide/access-api-cli-through-interface-vpc-endpoint.html">Access AppStream 2.0 API Operations and CLI Commands Through an Interface VPC Endpoint</a> in the <i>Amazon AppStream 2.0 Administration Guide</i>.</p>
+<p>You can call the WorkSpaces Applications API operations by using an interface VPC endpoint (interface endpoint).
+For more information, see <a href="https://docs.aws.amazon.com/appstream2/latest/developerguide/access-api-cli-through-interface-vpc-endpoint.html">Access WorkSpaces Applications API Operations and CLI Commands Through an Interface VPC Endpoint</a> in the <i>Amazon WorkSpaces Applications Administration Guide</i>.</p>
 </note>
-<p>To learn more about AppStream 2.0, see the following resources:</p>
+<p>To learn more about WorkSpaces Applications, see the following resources:</p>
 <ul>
 <li>
 <p>
-<a href="http://aws.amazon.com/appstream2">Amazon AppStream 2.0 product page</a>
+<a href="http://aws.amazon.com/appstream2">Amazon WorkSpaces Applications product page</a>
 </p>
 </li>
 <li>
 <p>
-<a href="http://aws.amazon.com/documentation/appstream2">Amazon AppStream 2.0 documentation</a>
+<a href="http://aws.amazon.com/documentation/appstream2">Amazon WorkSpaces Applications documentation</a>
 </p>
 </li>
 </ul>